Darginec05/Yoopta-Editor/README.md

 ## Give us ⭐️ star

-If you find Yoopta-Editor useful and valuable for your projects, I kindly ask you to show your support by giving us a ⭐️ star on GitHub.
-Your appreciation means a lot to us and helps us grow and continue improving the editor for the community. 💙💙💙
+If you find Yoopta-Editor useful and valuable for your projects, I kindly ask you to show your support by giving to this repo ⭐️ star on GitHub.
+Your appreciation means a lot to me and helps me grow and continue improving the editor for the community. 💙

 ## Roadmap